galaxyproject/training-material/topics/earth-system/tutorials/ocean-data-view/tutorial.md

 title: Ocean Data View (ODV)
 questions:
-- How to process Argo's gliger data ?
+- How to process Argo's glider data ?
 - How to visualise the glider's stations
 - How to use make salinity temperature profiles for one or more stations ?
 objectives: